KaveeshaUdanii/Weather-App/README.md

 # Weather-App

-This project is a simple weather application built using HTML, CSS, and JavaScript.
+This is a simple weather application built using HTML, CSS, and JavaScript.
 It fetches current weather data from the OpenWeatherMap API based on user-provided city names and displays it dynamically on the webpage.

 ## Features